unisonweb/unison/unison-src/transcripts/io-test-command.output.md

     New test results:

-  ◉ exceptionTest        Success
   ◉ ioAndExceptionTest   Success
   ◉ ioTest               Success

-  ✅ 3 test(s) passing
+  ✅ 2 test(s) passing

-  Tip: Use view exceptionTest to view the source of a test.
+  Tip: Use view ioAndExceptionTest to view the source of a test.

 ```